About Us...

 5.3 Downtown Las Vegas

 The downtown area of Las Vegas is about a mile north of the Strip.
 It is the birthplace of legal gambling ...and Las Vegas itself.
-Today, most of the area is sort of run down and dirty.
+Today, most of the area is sort of run down.
 But it is still worth a visit.
 More than half of all visitors to Las Vegas (about 20 million people) come downtown during their trip, and reportedly downtown hotels, with a total of 8,200 rooms, run at 92 percent occupancy.

 The property itself is one of the oldest in Las Vegas having been around for more than half a century.
 The original owner, Benny Binion, a shadowy Texas cowboy (and ex-convict) died in 1989.
 He descended on downtown Las Vegas in 1946, the same year that mobster Benjamin "Bugsy" Siegel opened the first casino (the Flamingo) on the Strip.